I Just Can't Be Happy Today

-"I Just Can't Be Happy Today" is a song by the English punk rock band the Damned from their 1979 album, Machine Gun Etiquette.
-Released as a single in November on Chiswick Records, it peaked at No. 46 in the UK Singles Chart.
+"I Just Can't Be Happy Today" is a song by the English punk rock band the Damned from their third studio album, Machine Gun Etiquette (1979).
+Released as a single in November on Chiswick Records, it peaked at No. 46 in the UK singles chart.

 Production

 The single was heavily edited for radio airplay, removing the spoken word monologue, though the version on the record is unaltered.
 The first track on the B-side, a cover of Sweet's "Ballroom Blitz", was recorded with Lemmy of Motörhead fame on bass guitar.
 "Turkey Song" was not credited on the sleeve.

 Live performances

-The Damned performed "I Just Can't Be Happy Today" alongside "Smash It Up" on the BBC2 television show The Old Grey Whistle Test in 1979, where they infamously trashed the stage towards the end of the song.
+The Damned performed "I Just Can't Be Happy Today" alongside "Smash It Up" on the BBC2 television show The Old Grey Whistle Test in 1979, where they trashed the stage towards the end of the song.